janpipek/terminal-data-talk/slides/libraries.md

 - ...and many others
 - matplotlib-backend-kitty

-- not covered: visidata tool
+- not covered: plotting in visidata